2018 Summer Sailing Program Session Dates:

 Intermediate Sailing Camp for Youth Ages 8-12

-Session 1: Keene's Lake Aug 7-11 REGISTER FOR THIS SESSION
+Session 1: Keene's Lake Aug 13-17 register for this session

 This is an intermediate class for children who have taken our beginner program (see above) or have participated in a sailing training program before.
 It is the goal of this program to build upon the introductory skills learned previously and to build confidence.
 Participants will revisit basic nomenclature, seamanship, and sailing skills while learning more intermediate skills such as maneuvers, sail theory, navigation rules.
 Small sloop-rigged dinghies called “Mirrors” are used for instruction on fresh water lakes.
 Fun sailing games and other skill-related activities are incorporated into the course.
 Upon completion students should feel comfortable sailing with another participant.
 Maximum class size 12 students.